pyca/cryptography/docs/hazmat/primitives/interfaces.rst

                                    could be either random material, or a user supplied password.
         :return: The new key.
+        :raises cryptography.exceptions.AlreadyFinalized: This is raised when
+                                                          :meth:`derive` or
+                                                          :meth:`verify` is
+                                                          called more than
+                                                          once.

         This generates and returns a new key from the supplied key material.